 We contribute to this as WWF-NL together with local partners from the Dutch Caribbean with the following two concrete goals:

 To improve coastal ecosystems that are healthy and will survive climate change impacts.

 To create a safe haven for iconic marine species (sea turtles, whales, dolphins, and sharks) by protecting them across their geographic range.

 What are we focusing on?

 In addition to protecting animals and areas, we focus on the recovery and resilience of nature.
 We want to guard the boundaries of what our planet can handle.
-To achieve this, we want to positively influence the policy of important parties in the Caribbean Netherlands and the Netherlands.Read more
+To achieve this, we want to positively influence the policy of important parties in the Dutch Caribbean and the Netherlands.Read more

 We want to move citizens, companies, governments, and NGOs together to invest time, knowledge, influence, and money in a sustainable society.

 To get that movement going, we want to grow with a broader and more involved community, and we want to be a leading, open, and inspiring organization.Read more

 WWF-NL focuses on specific environmental goals in the Caribbean Netherlands.
 WWF-NL is part of the international WWF.
 The WWF works in more than 100 countries and has been involved in more than 3000 projects around the world.

 Over the past decades, WWF has grown into a global network of conservationists, local people, governments, businesses, donors, and volunteers – people with the same passion for nature and the will to protect it.
 People who jointly share the same challenging mission: working towards a world in which people live in harmony with nature.